maize-genetics/phg_v2/docs/build_and_load.md

 the [**"Create VCF files"**](#create-vcf-files) section for further details_).
 The issue arrives when we query the compressed data using [AGC's `getctg`](https://github.com/refresh-bio/agc#extract-contigs-from-the-archive) command.
-When we query this hypothetical archive, we will get the following information:
+When we query this example archive, we will get the following information:

 ```
 $ agc getctg assemblies.agc chr1@LineA chr1@LineB > queries.fa

-$ head queries.fa
+$ cat queries.fa
 >chr1
 ATGCGTACGCGCACCG
 >chr1
 ATGCGTTCGCCTTCCG
 ```

-As you can see from the above hypothetical output, we now have no means to efficiently track where each sequence is coming from due to the lack of header information from our prior FASTA files.
+As you can see from the above example output, we now have no means to efficiently track where each sequence is coming from due to the lack of header information from our prior FASTA files.
 We can remedy this by adding sample information to the headers: